alexhoff2/Gator_Tutor/credentials/README.md

 ### 3. Usage Instructions

 #### SSH Access:
-1. Ensure the current working `ssh_key.pem` is stored in the `credentials/` folder.
+1. Ensure the current working `vs-key-pair-1-2.pem` is stored in the `credentials/` folder.
 2. Use the SSH command listed above to connect to the server.
-3. Ensure the private key (`ssh_key.pem`) has the correct permissions by running:
+3. Ensure the private key (`vs-key-pair-1-2.pem`) has the correct permissions by running:
     ```bash
-    chmod 400 credentials/ssh_key.pem
+    chmod 400 credentials/vs-key-pair-1-2.pem
     ```

 #### MySQL Database Access (via CLI):